Top rocky mountain wheelchair accessible travel destinations

 2. Downtown Denver Aquarium

 Known for its thematic atmosphere, the Denver Downtown Aquarium maintains more than one million gallons of aquarium exhibits.
-Visitors can navigate through tunnels in massive tanks, allowing you to get up close and personal with colorful fish.
-The multiple attractions include the Rainforest Habitat, Stingray Reef, Sunken Temple and a 4-D Theater.
+The multiple attractions include the Rainforest Habitat, Stingray Reef, Sunken Temple and a 4-D Theater “Very accessible throughout the whole building and so much to see,” said Salt.

 3. Elitch Gardens Theme and Water Park